- Watch Out for Holiday Gift Scams

 - If a donation request comes from a charity that claims to help a local community group (for example, police or firefighters), ask members of that group if they have heard of the charity and if it is actually providing financial support.

-- Check out the charity’s reputation online using Charity Navigator, Charity Watch or other online watchdogs.
+- Check out the charity’s reputation online using Charity Watch or other online watchdogs.

 Gifts with Tax Benefits

-A Gift of College Tuition – An interesting quirk in the gift tax laws is that an individual can pay a student’s higher-education tuition directly to a qualified school, college, or university, and it will be exempt from gift tax and gift tax reporting.
+A Gift of College Tuition – An interesting quirk in the gift tax laws is that an individual can pay a student’s higher-education tuitiondirectly to a qualified school, college, or university, and it will be exempt from gift tax and gift tax reporting.
 What student wouldn’t love to have part of their tuition paid?
 It would make a great gift.
+However, the giver isn’t allowed a charitable deduction on their income tax return for the tuition they generously paid.

 As an aside, college tuition generally qualifies for a federal income tax credit.
 Another quirk in the tax laws says that the education credit goes to the individual who claims the child (student) as a dependent, generally resulting in a gift to the child’s parents in the form of the tax credit.

 Qualified Tuition Program (Sec.
 529 plans) – These arrangements allow taxpayers to put away large amounts of money, limited only by the projected cost of a college education, which varies from state to state with some plans capped at more than $525,000.
 The account’s earnings are tax-free if used to pay tuition and certain other college expenses, so the sooner the account is funded, the more it can earn.
 There are no limits on the number of donors or on age or income.
-The contributions are subject to the gift tax if the annual contribution exceeds the annual gift tax exclusion amount ($15,000 for 2020).
+The contributions are subject to the gift tax if the annual contribution exceeds the annual gift tax exclusion amount ($16,000 for 2022; $17,000 for 2023).

-Qualified Charitable Distribution (QCDs) – Individuals age 70.5 or over can transfer up to $100,000 annually from their IRAs to qualified charities without the distribution being taxable.
-Although required minimum distributions (RMDs) are suspended for 2020, in other years, QCDs will count toward your annual RMD requirement.
+Qualified Charitable Distribution (QCDs) – Individuals age70½ or over can transfer up to $100,000 annually from their IRAs to qualified charities without the distribution being taxable.
 So, you might want to consider using QCDs for your smaller contributions.
-Contact your IRA custodian or trustee to arrange the transfer, which needs to be completed by December 31, 2020, to count for 2020.
-So, it’s best not to wait until the last minute to initiate the transfer.
+Contact your IRA custodian or trustee to arrange the transfer, which needs to be completed by December 31, 2022, to count for 2022.
+Since December 31, 2022 falls on a Saturday and is New Year’s Eve, it’s best not to wait until the last minute to initiate the transfer.

-Donor-Advised Funds (DAFs) – If you would like to make a substantial tax-deductible charitable donation this year but have the ability to spread the actual distribution of funds to specific charities over a number of years, a donor-advised fund may fill that need.
+Donor-Advised Funds (DAFs) – If you would like to make a substantial tax-deductible charitable donation this year but spread the actual distribution of funds to specific charities over a number of years, a donor-advised fund may fill that need.
 There are any number of reasons individuals choose DAFs, including making a substantial charitable donation in an exceptionally high-income year.

 A DAF is a separate fund (account) set up within a public charity to which a donor makes a contribution.
 The donor then advises the sponsoring organization on how to ultimately distribute the funds from the account as charitable gifts over the course of many years.
 The fund isn’t required to follow the donor’s requests, but most do.